 Like many membership institutions, RIBA has been grappling with the challenge of how best to embrace digital technologies, in order to move away from the more cumbersome paper-based processes traditionally employed and ultimately improve the member experience.
 It was crucial, therefore, that the demands and concerns of RIBA members be addressed as part of their digital transformation programme, particularly with regards the membership institution’s new online platform – a primary touchpoint for members seeking specialist information, resources and services.

-Consequently, RIBA conducted in-depth research with members at the outset of their transformation, to help define the key strategic drivers behind the website.
+Consequently, RIBA conducted in-depth user research with members at the outset of their transformation, to help define the key strategic drivers behind the website.
 These included:

 Another key challenge that the project had to address was bringing the member joining journey online.
 As member joining had previously been handled offline – involving multiple documents and subsequently long turnaround times – this meant thinking about how the processes at the very heart of the institution could be streamlined.

-The initial research proved extremely useful to our consultants during the early ‘discovery’ phases of the project.
+The initial research proved extremely useful to our software consultants during the early ‘discovery’ phases of the project.
 In reviewing the documentation provided by RIBA alongside conducting stakeholder interviews and exploring the site’s existing information architecture, we were able to validate the key themes and priorities previously identified, producing:

 With the direction of the project confirmed, we then set about identifying the technology that would underpin the new RIBA website, finding our ideal solution in the Sitecore Experience Platform, which combines powerful content management capabilities, exceptional customer intelligence, and multi-channel delivery.
 By building a responsive framework on top of the platform, we were able to provide members with access to important information and services whenever and wherever they need them.
 Our User Experience (UX) consultants further enhanced the site’s usability and content findability by ensuring that key areas and journeys across the site were as streamlined and intuitive as possible.